Nyfaria/ShulkerBoat/README.md

 ## Setting up
 * Open up `gradle.properties` and change all the necessary properties
-* Rename the main package to be the same as `mod_base_package` in the properties file, e.g. `me.sizableshrimp.examplemod`
+* Rename the main package to be the same as `mod_base_package` in the properties file, e.g. `me.sizableshrimp.shulkerboat`

 ### Using mixins?
 #### NOTE: Mixin is properly shipped in Forge 1.18 as of `38.0.6`.
 Make sure to set this as the minimum version in `forge_version_range` if you use Mixins!
 * Delete `build.gradle`
 * Rename `mixinbuild.gradle` to `build.gradle`
-* Rename `examplemod.mixins.json` to start with your mod id
+* Rename `shulkerboat.mixins.json` to start with your mod id
-* Add mixins under the `mixin` package inside your main package, e.g. `me.sizableshrimp.examplemod.mixin`
+* Add mixins under the `mixin` package inside your main package, e.g. `me.sizableshrimp.shulkerboat.mixin`

 ### Not using mixins?
 * Delete `mixinbuild.gradle`
-* Delete `src/main/resources/examplemod.mixins.json`
+* Delete `src/main/resources/shulkerboat.mixins.json`
 * Remove `mixin_version` from `gradle.properties`

 Finally, import into your IDE of choice.